301 – Corrective Actions and Disciplinary Procedures

 c.
 Any violation of the Texas Penal Code; and

 C. If a supervisor has had more than one conversation with an employee on the same performance or behavior problem, the conversation will be documented in Blue Team as a verbal counseling.
-Verbal counseling is an excellent tool to remind an employee of the agency’s expectations and to encourage future behavior that meets those expectations.
+Verbal counseling is an excellent tool to remind an employee of the agency’s expectations and to encourage future behavior that meets expectations.

-1. Supervisors use the documented counseling form attached to this policy and record the event in Blue Team.
+1. Supervisors may use the documented counseling form attached to this policy and record the event in Blue Team.

-2. Documented Counseling Process:
+2. Documented Counseling Process: A supervisor will:

 vi.
 Signatures required: